Gonstead Chiropractors in Berwick

 How can I tell if a Chiropractor is using the Gonstead system?

 It can be difficult to determine if a practitioner is using the whole Gonstead system, or simply using parts of the system, or not at all.
 A true Gonstead practitioner will use the following pieces of equipment.

-- A hand held instrument (“nervosope”) which they glide up and down your spine at the start of the spinal analysis.
+- A hand held instrument (“nervoscope”) which glides up and down your spine at the start of the spinal analysis.

 - You will be seated for your spinal analysis and not lying on your back.